Muslim Brotherhood in Egypt

-In Egypt, the Muslim Brotherhood (جماعة الإخوان المسلمين jamāʿat DIN/al-ikhwan/el-ekhwan al-muslimīn, /arz/) is a Sunni Islamist religious, political, and social movement, with adherents estimated to number between 2 and 2.5 million.
+The Muslim Brotherhood in Egypt (جماعة الإخوان المسلمين Jamāʿat DIN/al-Ikhwan/el-ekhwan al-muslimīn, /arz/) is the Egyptian branch of the Muslim Brotherhood, with adherents estimated to number between 2 and 2.5 million.
 Founded by Hassan al-Banna in 1928, the group spread to other Muslim countries but has its largest organization in Egypt, despite government crackdowns in 1948, 1954, 1965, 1979, 1981 and 2013, after plots, or alleged plots, of assassination and overthrow were uncovered.

 Following the 2011 Egyptian revolution, it launched a political party—the Freedom and Justice Party—to contest elections, which it described as having "the same mission and goals, but different roles" than the Brotherhood, and agreeing to honor all Egypt's international agreements.
 The party won 42% of the seats in the 2011–12 parliamentary elections, and its candidate, Mohamed Morsi, the June 2012 presidential election.
 Morsi was overthrown after mass protests within a year, and a crackdown ensued that some have called more damaging to the movement than any "in eight decades".
 Hundreds of members were killed and imprisoned, including Morsi and most of the Brotherhood's leadership.
 Among the general Egyptian population, a "huge hostility" was felt towards the MB.
 In September 2013, an Egyptian court banned the Brotherhood and its associations, and ordered that its assets be seized; and in December the military-backed interim government declared the movement a terrorist group following the bombing of security directorate building in Mansoura.
 The Brotherhood denied being responsible for the attack and Ansar Bait al-Maqdis, an al-Qaeda-linked group, claimed responsibility.
 They also issued a statement condemning violence.